divinenephron/latex-everything/readme.txt

 = Why isn't this working? =

-If something isn't working, check this FAQ for a relevent answer.
+If something isn't working, check this FAQ for a relevant answer.
 If there isn't one, create a new topic in the [plugin forum](http://wordpress.org/tags/latex-everything?forum_id=10#postform) and the author will try to get back to you.

-= How do I typset things besides posts? =
+= How do I typeset things besides posts? =

 Go to `Settings->Reading`.
 There is a "Latex Everything" section where you can choose which documents Latex Everything creates.
-By default only "Single Posts" option is selected, but you can typset other post types (including custom ones), documents containing every post in a category (or other taxonomies), and documents containing every post of a specific post type.
+By default only "Single Posts" option is selected, but you can typeset other post types (including custom ones), documents containing every post in a category (or other taxonomies), and documents containing every post of a specific post type.